OCI N.V. Earnings Call Transcripts

 -

 OCI and Orascom Construction will combine to form a new Abu Dhabi-based infrastructure platform, with OCI shareholders receiving 47% of the new entity via an all-stock deal.
-The transaction, supported by independent boards and advisors, aims to unlock greater value than a liquidation scenario and is subject to shareholder and regulatory approvals.
+The transaction, unanimously recommended by independent boards, aims to unlock value and leverage both firms' strengths, with $7 billion distributed to shareholders over four years.

 -